vcmi-mods/more-secondary/README.md

 # More Secondary Skills

-This mod for allows heroes to learn more than the default 8 secondary skills.
+This mod allows heroes to learn more than the default 8 secondary skills.

 ## Available Variants